Anas-Elhounsri/MetaCheck/README.md

 1. **"There is no valid repository URL" error**: Ensure the JSON file that contains the repositories has a valid structure and that you are inputing the correct path
-2. **Network timeouts**: Some pitfalls validate URLs and may time out—this is normal behavior
+2. **Network timeouts**: Some pitfalls validate URLs and may time out�this is normal behavior

 ### Performance Notes